A Beautiful Yard Can Increase Your Curb Appeal

 Remember to keep your landscape looking nice even in the off-season.

-You won’t have to spend a lot of money on your outdoor space to make the area more inviting.
+You may not have to spend a lot of money on your outdoor space to make the area more inviting.
 If you have a patio, or if you have room for one, consider creating a space that is an extension of your house.
 Although a patio is a great feature for any home, it is an especially important feature in warm weather regions where people spend time outside all year long.